Ademsk1/Ademsk1/README.md

 ```

 ### Passionate about
-- 🤖 robots,
+- 🤖 robots, of all shapes and sizes
-- 🏗️ Infrastructure
+- 🏗️ Infrastructure, of a particular size.
+No bigger.
-- 🖥️ all things code!
+- 🖥️ All things code!
+Accepting all shapes.
+Sizes may vary.

 Mainly work on JavaScript, TypeScript and Python.
 Learning Golang in my spare time :D